Chapter 12 Bankruptcy for Farmers & Fishermen

 The essential parts of a Chapter 12 repayment plan include the following.

 Required plan payments.
-During the plan period, the debtor must turn over all "disposable income" to the Chapter 12 trustee.
+The debtor must turn over all "disposable income" to the Chapter 12 trustee during the plan period.
 "Disposable income" in a Chapter 12 case is the difference between the revenue generated by the debtor's farm or fishing operations and the amount reasonably needed to cover business expenses and expenses incurred in the maintenance and support of the debtor's family.

 Mortgages and other secured claims.
-One of the advantages of Chapter 12 is that debtors can "cram down" or reduce secured debt, like farm mortgages and boat loans.
+One advantage of Chapter 12 is that debtors can "cram down" or reduce secured debt, such as farm mortgages and boat loans.
 Mortgage lenders and other secured creditors must receive the value of the collateral securing the debt.
 Any balance owed over the collateral's value becomes an "unsecured debt," often paid little or nothing in Chapter 12 cases.
 Secured debt payments can extend beyond the plan's term, and interest can be reduced to the current market rate.

 Trustee fee.
 Trustees receive a percentage of the funds dispersed to creditors.

 Discharge of debt.
 Chapter 12 plans must meet the "best interests of creditors" test.
 Under the "best interests" test, creditors must receive at least as much under a Chapter 12 plan as they would in Chapter 7 bankruptcy.
-As long as the plan meets the "best interests" test, unsecured creditors can be paid pennies on the dollar or nothing at all.
+If the plan meets the "best interests" test, unsecured creditors can be paid pennies on the dollar or nothing.

 Need More Bankruptcy Help?